PatchCraft: Exploring Texture Patch for Efficient AI-generated Image Detection: Proposed Method

-As our aforementioned description, the goal of the image generation is to use an isotropic Gaussian distribution to approximate the real image distribution $p(x)$.
+The goal of the image generation is to use an isotropic Gaussian distribution to approximate the real image distribution $p(x)$.
 The approximation difficulty depends on the entropy of the $p(x)$, which is related to the diversity of the real image $p(x)$.
 It is more difficult to approximate $p(x)$ with high diversity.
 This proposition is also corroborated by the development of the image generation field.
 In the early stage, generative models can create high-quality facial image, which is hardly distinguished from real facial images by humans, while their performance significantly drops when the training set is changed to a diversity set like ImageNet \cite{deng2009imagenet}.
 The real image distribution of ImageNet \cite{deng2009imagenet} (large entropy) is much more diverse than that of a facial set like CelebA \cite{liu2018large}.

 Although existing state-of-the-art generative models can create realistic fake images with various content, they leave different artifacts in the rich or poor texture regions.
 Rich texture regions of an image behave more diversely than poor texture regions.
 As a result, it is more difficult for generative models to approximate rich texture regions of real images.
-An alternative crux of our approach is inter-pixel correlation analysis.
-Prior studies \cite{frank2020leveraging,tan2023learning,liu2022detecting,durall2020watch} also show that the high frequency or noise of fake images exhibits large gaps from real images, which is conducive to improving the generalization of the detector.
-Therefore, we design a novel approach to extract inter-pixel correlation, regardless of the content of images.
-For real images, their inter-pixel correlations of different regions behave consistently.
-Based on the image device/tracking forensics \cite{lukas2006digital}, inter-pixel correlation (also is similar with PRNU noise pattern \cite{chierchia2014bayesian,scherhag2019detection}) is determined by its camera device (CMOS) and ISP (Image Signal Processing).
-Therefore, the inter-pixel correlations of real images between rich and poor texture regions are very close.
-Subsequently, we leverage the inter-pixel correlation contrast between rich and poor texture regions of an image as a fingerprint for generated images to identify AI-generated fake images.
-Fig. \ref{fig_motivation} illustrates our motivation.
+For a real image, the inter-pixel correlations, which are determined by its camera device (CMOS) and ISP (Image Signal Processing), between rich and poor texture regions are very close.
+Therefore, we leverage the inter-pixel correlation contrast between rich and poor texture regions of an image as a fingerprint to identify AI-generated fake images.
+Fig. \ref{fig_motivation} illustrates our motivation of the inter-pixel correlation contrast.